 How does Economic Depreciation Work?

-Economic depreciation is generally termed as the process by which assets lose their market value due to some kind of influential factors which overall leads to the degradation of the market value of the asset.
-At times when the owners need to sell their assets, they prefer economic depreciation over accounting depreciation when they want to sell their assets at the market rate.
-Also, economic depreciation broadly impacts the sale price of any kind of asset which the owners want to sell in the market.
-It is very common among owners to keep a check and monitor the rate of economic deprecation pertaining to the asset one wishes to sell.
+Economic depreciation is generally termed as the process by which assets lose their market value due to some influential factors, which overall leads to the degradation of the asset’s market value.
+When the owners need to sell their assets, they prefer economic depreciation over accounting depreciation to sell their assets at the market rate.
+Also, economic depreciation broadly impacts the sale price of any asset which the owners want to sell in the market.
+It is very common among owners to keep a check and monitor the rate of economic deprecation about the asset one wishes to sell.

-When it comes to accounting for business needs, accountants will never record economic depreciation in their books of accounts or financial statementFinancial StatementFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
-These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. for big capital assets.
+Accountants will never record economic depreciation in their accounts or financial statementFinancial StatementFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. for big capital assets when it comes to accounting for business needs.
 Instead, they prefer to use the book value of the particular asset for the main reporting needs.
-One of the keys areas where economic depreciation is considered for financial analysis is in the field of real estateReal EstateAt its most basic principle, Real Estate can be defined as properties that comprise land and its tangible attachments.
+One of the key areas where economic depreciation is considered for financial analysis is in the field of real estateReal EstateAt its most basic principle, Real Estate can be defined as properties that comprise land and its tangible attachments.
 The land includes the actual surface of the earth and any permanent natural objects such as water, dirt, or rock and any minerals or particulars under the surface. .
-Economic depreciation can also serve as a need of forecasting methodology when the analyst wants to forecast how much of revenue the good or service will generate in the future.
+Economic depreciation can also serve as a forecasting methodology when the analyst wants to forecast how much revenue the good or service will generate in the future.

 Causes of Economic Depreciation